rajatrai30/Image-Content-Generation-using-GeminiPro/README.md

 ![Image-Model Logo](ImageContent.png)

-# This is a project that uses the Gemini Pro API to create a model that can be used to predict the price of a gemstone based on its features.
-The model is trained using a dataset of gemstones and their prices.
-The model is then deployed as a web application using Flask.
-The web application allows users to input the features of a gemstone and get a price prediction./*!/*!
+## About Repo
+This repository contains the code for generating image content using the GeminiPro API.
+The GeminiPro API is a powerful tool that can be used to generate images based on the user's input.
+The code in this repository demonstrates how to use the GeminiPro API to generate images based on a user's input.

-# Table of Contents: To be Updated Soon!!!
+## Table of Contents: To be Updated Soon!!!
 1. [Introduction](#introduction)
 2. [Installation](#installation)
 3. [Usage](#usage)